-San Francisco is home to more than 50,000 elementary and middle school age youth, all of whom need positive opportunities and activities in the hours away from school.
+San Francisco is home to more than 50,000 elementary and middle school age youth, all of whom need enriching, positive, and fun activities in the hours away from school.
 Out of School Time (OST) programs provide learning opportunities for youth that foster their academic, socio-emotional, and physical development during after school hours, weekends, and summers.
 OST programs for elementary and middle school youth are one of DCYF's largest investments with more than $15 million granted annually to more than 200 programs in neighborhoods across San Francisco.
 Learn more about Out of School Time.

 DCYF's Policy Efforts